What Is a Reconveyance Deed?

 A deed of reconveyance has some basic information, including:

-The document is very formal and can be hard to understand, but the bottom line is that this deed records the date of the title transfer, documentation that you paid off the mortgage and you as the “lien-free” owner of the property.
+The document is very formal and can be hard to understand, but ultimately this deed records the date of the title transfer, documentation that you paid off the mortgage and you’re now the “lien-free” owner of the property.

 The process of obtaining a deed of reconveyance

-Once you’ve paid off your mortgage or closed on your home, your lender is obligated to submit a deed of reconveyance to your title company typically within 30 to 60 days — depending on your state law.
+Once you’ve paid off your mortgage or closed on your home, your lender is obligated to submit a deed of reconveyance to your title company, typically within 30 to 60 days depending on state law.

 Once the deed of reconveyance is submitted, you should be able to get a copy of it from your title insurance company or directly from your county or state assessor.
 It’s a good idea to examine the document for errors and report any mistakes right away.